os-assignments/os-assignments.github.io/versions/v1/content/prerequisites/linux/shell-commands.md

 [tweak-prompt]: https://help.ubuntu.com/community/CustomizingBashPrompt

-Since the appearance of the shell prompt might vary, in all further instructions `$` will be used to refer to the Linux shell prompt.
+Since the appearance of the shell prompt might vary, in all further instructions the prompt `$` will be used to refer to the Linux shell prompt.
 In the instructions, interaction with the Linux shell in the terminal will be presented in a box like this.

 ``` text
 $
 ```

 ## Your username (whoami)